 We specialize in cookbooks and food-related titles, and represent a number of food narrative, health, and women’s non-fiction topics as well.
 All foreign rights and inquiries are handled by Jennifer Weltz of the JVN Literary Agency in New York City.

-We are a full member of the Association of Authors’ Representatives.
+We are a full member of the Association of American Literary Agents.

 What a Literary Agent Does: